Omicron Campus, Klaus © David Matthiessen

 © David Matthiessen

-And when asked what else he would like to see in the building, Martin gave us an insight: "The building still has to function in 20 years' time, so it has to be flexible and adaptable for future requirements.
-Something that will certainly be considered once the world of work evolves further is more room for open spaces and shared offices.
-Recyclability is another issue - there are still solid concrete cores inside the building, where more timber construction will certainly be possible in the future, hence climate neutrality is the overall goal.
-We are very well positioned in this regard, with our own photovoltaics and geothermal energy."
+What else would he want for the building?
+"It must still work in 20 years' time, so it has to be flexible and adaptable to future requirements.
+One thing that will certainly be considered as the world of work continues to change is more room for open spaces and shared offices.
+Recyclability is another issue.
+Today, there are still solid concrete cores for bracing, where in the future it will certainly be possible to use timber construction for this.
+Climate neutrality is another important goal.
+We are already very well positioned here with photovoltaics and geothermal energy."

 Text: Anu-Ujin Walser, June 2024